ltworf/localslackirc/README.md

 Using slack from IRC instead of web app offers several advantages:

 * You do not see all the gifs other people post.
+* You can silence @here notifications for selected users and channels where they are abused.
 * You can `/ignore` users who bother you (can't do that on slack).
 * Leaving channels on slack is hard, normally I get invited back continuously on the off topic channels.
 With *localslackirc* you can leave them on the IRC